 A cloud infrastructure code review aids in the optimization of servers and security.
 If a product's usage of cloud space or computers exceeds what is required, such an audit will identify methods to lower these expenses.

 - find out-of-date tools,- determine the security risks,- discover inappropriate development practices,- maintain the product,- avoid costly mistakes from existing and potential bugs,- improve code quality.

 A code review can help to avoid risk areas and more profound problems in the future.
 It allows upgrading the quality, maturity, and maintainability of a product.

 There are several reasons to perform a comprehensive code audit.
 Each case is unique, but we may certainly highlight the most prevalent ones:

-Code debt, also known as technical debt (tech debt or code debt), is the term used to describe what happens when development teams make efforts to speed up the completion of a piece of functionality or a project.
+Code debt, also known as technical debt (tech debt or code debt), is the term used to describe what happens when mobile app development teams make efforts to speed up the completion of a piece of functionality or a project.
 In other words, it's the consequence of putting speediness ahead of perfection in coding.
 It's possible to write all of this off as insignificant, but let me remind you that technical debt is a real concern for app developers.
 Making modifications or upgrades to an app or other product, such as adding new features or upgrading it, can increase technical debt if the process isn't strict.
 Ensure that whatever you're adding doesn't create problems.

 Regardless of how long your product has been in existence.
 Whether it's a startup or an older project, you can discover flaws everywhere.
 It's possible to identify serious and minor vulnerabilities in any codebase.
 Or figure out which technologies are no longer supported.
 Or even get guidance on the technology stack to use if you want to adopt a better software solution